RobRodden/codeclan_labs/week_02/day_04/recap_lab/README.md

 Question 5<br>
 Let’s investigate the missing values in column code further.
-First, check which countries are missing a code.
+First, check which countries are missing a code.<br>
 Save these as a character vector, and use this vector to check whether you can find their code anywhere in the dataset, i.e. is the code missing for every observation for these countries.

 Question 6<br>
 Ok, we have no available country codes for Cabo Verde and the US in this dataset.
 Is there anything in the data source about what these should be?
-No… Ok, better find something online then.
+No… Ok, better find something online then.<br>
 Google tells us there’s something called ISO Alpha-3 codes which look pretty promising.
 Wait, what’s that in your data folder?
 Read it in!
 Then find the missing codes!

 Question 7<br>
-Using a suitable recoding function, fill in the lost (but now found) country codes.
+Using a suitable recoding function, fill in the lost (but now found) country codes.<br>
 Overwrite diet_comp_clean again.
 Finally, check that there are now no missing values in the code column.

 Question 8<br>
 <blockquote>
 Note: Do NOT overwrite diet_comp_clean with the result of this question.
 </blockquote>

-Join the two datasets so only countries with matches in both are retained.
+Join the two datasets so only countries with matches in both are retained.<br>
 Create a new logical column that is TRUE if the first two letters of code is the same as alpha_2_code.

 Question 9<br>